 Annie Ok is specialized in innovative strategy utilizing creative content, cultural insight, digital/social media, and emerging technology to produce compelling experiences.

-She worked on campaigns for HBO, DC Entertainment, NBC, Showtime, Warner Bros, Paramount Pictures, Alcon Entertainment, 20th Century Fox, Universal Pictures, Ridley Scott Associates, Syfy, MTV, STX Entertainment, Herschel Supply Co, Sony Computer Entertainment, and Nokia.
+She worked on campaigns for HBO, FX, Warner Bros, Marvel Studios, DC Entertainment, Paramount Pictures, NBCUniversal, Showtime, Alcon Entertainment, 20th Century Fox, Universal Pictures, Ridley Scott Associates, Syfy, MTV, STX Entertainment, Herschel Supply Co, Sony Computer Entertainment, and Nokia.

 Project Co-Lead and Creative Lead for Glass Eye on HBO's acclaimed SXSWestworld which earned 1.9 billion media impressions and numerous accolades: Titanium Cannes Lions Shortlist; Gold Cannes Lion, Outdoor, Immersive Experiences; Grand Clio, Entertainment; Gold Clio, Branded Content; Silver Clio Branded Entertainment; Gold Event Marketer Award; and two Campaign Event Awards.

 Led social media strategy on the Watchmen transmedia campaign which was recognized as a Webby Awards Official Honoree.